 The legend of Halong Bay is all about dragons and war and victory.
 Learn about the dragons who protected Vietnam from its enemies and then retired in peace in Halong Bay.

-The floating fishing villages of both Halong and Bai Tu Long Bays are reminders of a time long past, and each village has its own history and distinct charm.
+The floating villages in Halong, Bai Tu Long and Lan Ha Bay are reminders of a time long past, and each village has its own history and distinct charm.

-Halong Bay amazes its visitors with the beauty of its islands — many harbour diverse marine landscapes, fascinating caves and peaceful grottoes.
+Halong Bay amazes its visitors with the beauty of its limestone islands — many harbour diverse marine landscapes, fascinating karst caves and peaceful grottoes.

 With the cooler, winter temperatures, luxury overnight cruising of Halong Bay during peak season is not to be missed when visiting northern Vietnam.